TULiberalArts/Italian/pages/home.md

  to learn about other cultures, break down stereotypes and explore the world.
 published: true
 ---
-Building on a firm foundation of proficiency in Italian language, the Italian major is an interdisciplinary course of study that places strong emphasis on cultural, global, and national identity studies.
-Global awareness and cultural literacy are fundamental in order to be active citizens, capable of promoting change and innovation.
-Our students are taught the vital critical thinking, public speaking and problem solving skills necessary to thrive both at home and abroad.
+Building on a firm foundation of Italian language proficiency, the Italian major is an interdisciplinary program of study that places a strong emphasis on cultural, global and national identity studies.
+Global awareness and cultural literacy are fundamental to being active citizens, capable of promoting change and innovation.
+Our students are taught the vital critical thinking, public speaking and problem-solving skills necessary to thrive both at home and abroad.

 ## Academic offerings